RickyTeunissen/Nanospintronics_LLG_STT/README.md

 ## About this project
 The code of this file has been written as part of the course Nanospintronics at the TUE

-The system at hand consists of:
+The system at hand consists of a thin nanopillar consisting of a thick "pinned" ferromagnetic layer followed by a thin conducting layer and a thin "free" ferromagnetic layer.
+The exact stack composition is:

+Cu(80nm)/Co(40nm)/Cu(thin)/Co(3nm)/Cu(10nm)

 The coordinate system is define by:

 ![](Images/Coordinate system.png)

 ## Files and necessities